MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/activedirectory/New-ADUser.md

 ### None or Microsoft.ActiveDirectory.Management.ADUser

-A user object that is a template for the new user object is received by the _Instance_ parameter.
+A user object that is a template for the new user object is received by the **Instance** parameter.

 ## OUTPUTS

-### None or Microsoft.ActiveDirectory.Management.ADUser
+### None

-Returns the new user object when the _PassThru_ parameter is specified.

 By default, this cmdlet does not generate any output.

+### Microsoft.ActiveDirectory.Management.ADUser

+Returns the new user object when the **PassThru** parameter is specified.

 ## NOTES

-* This cmdlet does not work with an Active Directory snapshot.
+- This cmdlet does not work with an Active Directory snapshot.
-* This cmdlet does not work with a read-only domain controller.
+- This cmdlet does not work with a read-only domain controller.

 ## RELATED LINKS